 GreenScallopedBowlsTortoiseSunflowersPorch-8974

-The little squirrel salt-cellar and spoon came from Pottery Barn years ago.
+The little squirrel salt cellar and spoon came from Pottery Barn years ago.
 They often have attractive, whimsical salt cellars, so keep your eyes peeled.
 They don’t last long.

 Next